CSHL’s Base Pairs podcast has been selected as a 2018 Webby Award nominee

 AA: It’s pretty exciting.
 Doug just recently got the trial with pancreatic cancer patients up and running, and hopes that this very hard-to-treat cancer will respond to the drug as well.
 But even if that shows success, scientists in his lab are going to keep studying this system, because…

 DF: One actually can believe that if we understand how something is happening, we can maybe make it happen even better.
 So that’s what the work here, funded by the Lustgarten Foundation, is totally focused on.

 BS: A scientist’s work is never done!

 Episode 14.5: Medicine and mad scientists

-It’s important to know that a drug works, but knowing how it works can be just as crucial.
-CSHL Fellow Jason Sheltzer discovered that the hypothesis explaining the action of a new cancer drug was incorrect, indicating that its beneficial effects had to be due to other factors.
-Hear more from him following up on his discussion in Base Pairs episode 14, “The cancer answer that wasn’t.”
-Also, in a new pop culture segment, we talk about movie “mad scientists” and how they contribute to misconceptions about the way real science is done.
+CSHL Fellow Jason Sheltzer discovered that the hypothesis explaining the action of a new cancer drug was incorrect, indicating that its beneficial effects had to be due to other factors, a follow up on his discussion in Base Pairs 14.
+Also, in a new pop culture segment, we talk about movie “mad scientists” and how they contribute to misconceptions about how science is done.

 Brian: Hey everybody.
 My name is Brian.

 Brian: And this is a Base Pairs chat episode.